pypeit/PypeIt/doc/calibrations/calibrations.rst

 by PypeIt.
 As per standard spectroscopic reduction, there are a series of calibrations files generated to correct the detector and perform wavelength calibration.
-We consider :doc:`fluxing` to be a separate process.
+We consider :doc:`../fluxing` to be a separate process.

 This page links to docs dedicated to specific aspects of Calibrations.